 \section{Method}

-\subsection{Motivation and Overall framework}
+\subsection{Motivation and Overall Framework}

-Our objective is to build robust, unsupervised representations for high-dimensional signals that lack explicit topology and stationarity.
-These learned representations are intended to enhance performance in downstream tasks, such as classification.
-To achieve this, we begin by using low-level statistics and clustering to approximate the signal's topology.
-The clusters derived from the signal serve as input to a masked autoencoder.
+Our objective is to build robust unsupervised representations for high-dimensional signals without prior information on explicit topology and stationarity.
+The learned representations are intended to enhance performance in downstream tasks such as classification.
+We begin by using low-level statistics and clustering to approximate the topology of the signal domain.
+The clusters then serve as input to a masked autoencoder.
 As depicted in Figure~\ref{fig:retina_Transformer}, the masked autoencoder randomly masks out patches in an image and trains a Transformer-based autoencoder unsupervisedly to reconstruct the original image.
-After the unsupervised training, the autoencoder's latent state yields high-quality representations.
-In our approach, signal clusters are input to the masked autoencoder.
+After unsupervised training, the latent state of the autoencoder yields high-quality representations.
+In our approach, the clusters derived from the raw signal are input to the masked autoencoder.

-Notably, the clusters differ from image patches in several key aspects due to the differences in the input signal: they are unaligned, exhibit varied sizes and shapes, and their clustering nodes are not confined to fixed 2D locations like pixels in image patches.
+Taking images as an example data modality, clusters formed in images are bags of pixels, which differs from image patches in several key aspects.
+First, they are unaligned, exhibit varied sizes and shapes.
+Second, each pixel in a cluster is not confined to fixed 2D locations like pixels in image patches.
 To cope with these differences, we introduce a self-organizing layer responsible for aligning these clusters through learnable transformations.
 The parameters of this layer are jointly optimized with those of the masked autoencoder.
 Our method is termed URLOST, an acronym for \textbf{U}nsupervised \textbf{R}epresentation \textbf{L}earning with\textbf{O}ut \textbf{S}tationarity or \textbf{T}opology.
 Figure~\ref{fig:overview} provides an overview of the framework.
 URLOST consists of three core components: density adjusted spectral clustering, self-organizing layer, and masked autoencoder.
 The functionalities of these components are detailed in the following subsections.

-\subsection{Density Adjusted Spectral clustering}
+\subsection{Density Adjusted Spectral Clustering}